 A sophisticated criminal cyber-attack has had a major impact on the way SEPA works.
 We are working through all the services that we provide to understand what we need to do in the short and longer term to restore services.
 We are approaching this work with a sense of urgency.

-Service status update 13 May 2021: Waste Management Licences under the Environmental Protection Act 1990 and Waste Management (Scotland) Regulations 2011
+Waste management licences under the Environmental Protection Act 1990 and Waste Management (Scotland) Regulations 2011

 What are we able to do now?

 We are now able to accept pre-application proposals, new applications, variations, transfers and surrenders for waste management activities regulated under the Environmental Protection Act 1990 and Waste Management (Scotland) Regulations 2011.

 Email application forms along with supporting information to firstname.lastname@example.org

 Email pre-application proposal and supporting information to email@example.com